People and Culture on Lake Toba

 4. Manortor and Margondang

 Tortor is a type of Batak dance from ancient times.
 Manortor and Margondang mean performing the Tortor dance with Gondang music.
-They are the main means of performing religious rituals.
-In ancient times, they were used as rituals to worship God or the spirits of the ancestors.
-Nowadays, they are often found in traditional Batak parties such as celebrations and weddings.
+They are the primary means of religious rituals.
+In old times, they were used as rituals to worship God or the spirits of the ancestors.
+Nowadays, they often appear in traditional Batak parties such as celebrations and weddings.
 Tortor and gondang music are inseparable.

-Conversation (partuturan) is the key philosophy of this life for Bataks.
-This can be done by simply asking the clan name of the opposite party the person speaks with.
-This philosophy is illustrated by two lizards facing each other, carved at the left and right side of the Bolon house.
-Developing good conversations is also a kind and great way to strengthen interpersonal relationships and unite the Batak families.
+Conversation (partuturan) is the critical philosophy of this life for Bataks.
+It can be done by just asking the clan name of the counterparty in the talk.
+Two lizards facing each other, carved at the left and right side of the Bolon house, illustrate this philosophy.
+Developing good discussions is also a kind and great way to strengthen interpersonal relationships and unite the Batak families.

 Mangalahat Horbo is a Batak traditional ceremony that symbolizes self-purification or sin cleansing, and by which one will obtain prosperity in his or her life.
-Mangalahat Horbo is backed by the belief that Debata Mula So Nabolon (the creator of the universe) will remove sins and give prosperity to the humans who sacrifice a male buffalo tied to borotan (a pole in the middle of the ceremony decorated with various types of leaves).
+Mangalahat Horbo represents the belief that Debata Mula So Nabolon (the creator of the universe) will remove sins and give wealth to the humans who sacrifice a male buffalo tied to borotan (a pole in the middle of the ceremony decorated with various types of leaves).

-Tuhor means money to “buy” women when they are proposed by men.
+Tuhor means money to “buy” women when men propose them.
 The tuhor is then used to pay the expenses of the wedding party, to buy kebaya (traditional dress) for the bride, or to pay other wedding needs, depending on the agreement between the two families.
-The amount of tuhor depends on the level of education or social status of the woman, the higher the education or status, the greater the tuhor.
-The tuhor is delivered ahead of the wedding date.
+The amount of tuhor often corresponds to the level of education or social status of the woman.
+The higher it is, the more the tuhor.

 It is a ceremonial procession carried out when collecting the bones of a body from its burial and moving them to a better place.
-The ceremony is aimed at paying tribute to the ancestors.
-Most of the times the new place will be tombs that resemble monuments.
+The ceremony aims at paying tribute to the ancestors.
+Most of the times the new site will be tombs that resemble monuments.
 The size and quality of the tombs represent the social status of the family.
 Some families are willing to spend thousands of Dollars to build the tombs.
-Mangongkal Holi is one of the Batak cultural treasures that are still preserved.
+Mangongkal Holi is one of the Batak cultural treasures that are still in existence.

-Toping-toping (head) and Tangis-tangis (weeping) is a kind of traditional dance from the Simalungun sub-tribe held in the event of mourning among the royal families.
+Toping-toping (head) and Tangis-tangis (weeping) are the popular traditional dances from the Simalungun sub-tribe held in the event of mourning among the royal families.
 Toping (also called huda-huda) consists of 3 parts.
 The first part is made of cloth and has a hornbill beak that resembles a hornbill head.
 According to the legend, this hornbill is what will bring the deceased spirit to God.
 The second part is the man wearing a mask that resembles a male face (called the dalahi mask).
 The last part is the woman wearing a mask that resembles a female face (called the daboru mask.)
-The dance is a regular event of the Rondang Bintang Festival.
+The dance is a regular event of the Rondang Bittang Festival.